open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 Also provides autoconfiguration for the `RestClient` web client.

-The following ways of creating a `RestClient` bean are supported:
+The following ways of creating a `RestClient` are supported:

 ```java
 @Bean